RaphaelHebert/nsdpy/READMEfunctions.txt

 		 exp:'66af22581a26c4fdc8e74788e8562502a308'

 OPTIONS:
-	-args.CDS(BOOL):if the function should writes a text file with the CDS fasta file or not -args.TAXIDS(BOOL):if the function should writes a text file with the accession numbers and their TaxIDS table or not -verb(INT): verbose or quiet options
+	-args.cds(LIST): the function should writes a text file with the CDS fasta file, elements of the list will be used as regexp for filter the results
-	-genelist(list): list of genes to be found
+	-args.TAXIDS(BOOL):if the function should writes a text file with the accession numbers and their TaxIDS table or not -verb(INT): verbose or quiet options
 	-classif (INT, or LIST): if LIST correspont to a list of taxonomic levels names entered by the user, if INT [0, infinite[

 -params:
 	-querykey(STRING) the query_key returned by a search with the esearch E-utility in history mode, text format. exp: "1".
 	-webenv(STRING), the webenv returned by a search with the esearch E-utility in history mode, text format. exp: "MCID_5fdaff9d0aee646a05268177"
 	-count(INTEGER), the number of of matches returned by a search in esearch E-utility and converted to an integer. exp: 86184

 Function dowload(parameters, address):